nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

     :param buf: The buffer of bytes to convert into a hexlified string.
-    :param reverse: A `bool` to control the resulting endianess. `True` outputs the result as big endian. `False` outputs the result as little endian.
+    :param reverse: A `bool` to control the resulting endianness. `True` outputs the result as big endian. `False` outputs the result as little endian.
 This parameter defaults to `True` since `bytearray` and `bytes` objects are stored in big endian but written in little endian.